Mte90/deoplete-wp-hooks/README.md

 # deoplete-wp-hooks

-A Deoplete source for [wp-hooks](https://github.com/johnbillion/wp-hooks), the list of wordpress hooks.
+A [Deoplete](https://github.com/Shougo/deoplete.nvim) source for [wp-hooks](https://github.com/johnbillion/wp-hooks), the list of wordpress hooks.
-Automatically reconize actions and filters and use the right JSON file.
+Automatically reconize actions and filters and use the right JSON file, also update the list itself on plugin update.

 ## Installation